pranshupatel/ColourBlock/README.md

   * README.md contributions
     * My major contribution to the README.md file is the significant expansion of the readme with the addition of lots of information and graphics.
 I added in 5 new sections (Description of Directory Structure, Major Classes, Major Methods, How to Extend Colour Block, Individual Contributions) and revamped 4 existing sections (Project Description, How to Install and Run Colour Block, How to Play Colour Block, High-level Code Documentation).
 I added in some information into these sections as well.
 In particular, I added a ton of information to the Project Description section.

+* Wilson:
+  * Code contributions
+    * I implemented all coding aspects of blocks and the behaviours that all the other classes will access.
+Rotation implementation directly inherited from Harvin's description, with slight modification that is having each rotation being a snapshot to reduce duplicate checks.
+  * README.md contributions
+    * I contributed to README.md by adding in the major methods of the blocks.
+If one wants to modify the behaviour and attributes of the blocks, then these methods are the main point of focus, as they are the main functionalities.
+I have also added the section in blocks that is the weakest (rotate methods) and could use better implementation, or perhaps reimplementation if one wants to extend the block classes and to improve the algorithmic runtime.
 [Return to Table of Contents](#table-of-contents)